oiivantsov/transport-streaming-lakehouse/docs/querying.md

 Trino integrates with the **Hive Metastore**, which provides:

 * **Unified metadata**: Table definitions, partitions, and schema details are stored centrally in the Hive Metastore.
 * **SQL interoperability**: Any tool connected to Trino can query Delta tables in S3 via Hive Metastore metadata.
-In our case, we use CloudBeaver as the SQL client.
+In this project, I used CloudBeaver as the SQL client.
 * **Delta Lake support**: Trino reads Delta tables through the Hive catalog, so updates in Delta (e.g., merges, new partitions) are instantly reflected in query results.

  While the examples below use SQL queries via Trino and Hive Metastore, note that Trino can also be connected to [**visualization tools**](https://trino.io/ecosystem/index.html) such as Grafana, Tableau or Power BI, enabling interactive dashboards directly on top of the Bronze, Silver, and Gold layers.